automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 ![Get Report Details](getreportdetails2.png "Get Event")

-3. **suppressionuuid:** Make sure that the **uuid** used here is the uuid of the **Get suppression configuration** object inside the map.
+3. **suppressionuuid:** Make sure that the **uuid** used here is the uuid of the **Get current suppression configuration** object inside the map.
 Due to the reimport of the Map the **uuid** of the event object could have changed.
-To check the uuid you can go to the Design of the map, open the **Get suppression configuration** building block.
+To check the uuid you can go to the Design of the map, open the **Get current suppression configuration** building block.

 ![Get Suppression](getsuppressiondetails.png "Get Event")